Table of Contents

 Jesus upheld the moral Ten Commandments given to ancient Israel.
 He declared, “Do not think that I came to destroy the Law or the Prophets.
 I did not come to destroy but to fulfill.
 For assuredly, I say to you, till heaven and earth pass away, one jot or one tittle will by no means pass from the law till all is fulfilled.
 Whoever therefore breaks one of the least of these commandments, and teaches men so, shall be called least in the kingdom of heaven; but whoever does and teaches them, he shall be called great in the kingdom of heaven” (Matthew 5:17–19).

-And Jesus magnified the law (Isaiah 42:21).
+The Messiah magnified the law (Isaiah 42:21).
 The commandments of Jesus were also the commandments of the Father, for Jesus spoke not of Himself (John 12:49; 14:10).
-Jesus gave His new commandment (John 13:34), not to replace any of the Ten moral commandments, which reflected the character of the unchangeable God, but to set forth their true meaning and to show how their truths should be applied to the daily life.
+The Savior gave His new commandment (John 13:34), not to replace any of the Ten moral commandments, which reflected the character of the unchangeable God, but to set forth their true meaning and to show how their truths should be applied to the daily life.

 In His service,